Paris to Barcelona train

 How to buy tickets

-Which website should you use to buy tickets?
+Which website to use?

+This is SNCF's (French Railways) own website, prices in €.
 There's no booking fee, you can select upper or lower deck and when you buy a 1st class ticket you can choose your seat from a seat map.
-You are shown your seat numbers before you pay.
-However, www.sncf-connect.com can't book onward trains within Spain.
+However, it can't book onward trains within Spain.

-You can use www.thetrainline.com wherever you live, overseas credit cards accepted.
-Prices in € or various currencies.
+Easy to use, prices in €, £, $, overseas credit cards no problem, small booking fee.
 You can select upper or lower deck, and when you buy a 1st class ticket you can choose your seat from a seat map.
-You are shown your seat numbers before you pay.
-It also connects to the Spanish Railways (Renfe) ticketing system, so you can buy onward tickets in Spain here.
+It also connects to the Renfe (Spanish Railways) ticketing system so you can buy onward tickets in Spain here, too.
+About Thetrainline.com.

 When do bookings open?